Tsjippy/statistics/README.md

-A module for the sim-plugin to add signal messaging
+This module stores page visits per user in the db.<br>